Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 I feel it.

-and you're just kind of allergic to that you know like some people will see you on the street and say things to you oh you do it you say calm down you know what I mean like no but you got on the phone you're like Friedland.
+and you're just kind of allergic to that, you know what I mean?
+Like, so people will see you on the street and say things to you.
+Oh, you know what?

 You're like, yeah, Friedland.